istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 For further details and customization options, refer to the [Installation with Helm](/docs/setup/kubernetes/helm-install/) page.

-> The installation steps above assume that you have generated an
-> intermediate CA for each cluster that will be part of the mesh.

 ## Enable mTLS globally

 Cross cluster communication via the Istio gateway requires mTLS to be enabled for all services in each cluster.
 The global authentication policy must be set to permissive or stricter.
-In addition, destination rule must be set to originate mutual TLS connection from every pod.
+In addition, a default destination rule must be set to originate mutual TLS connection from every pod.
 For example, apply the following global configuration in each cluster:

 {{< text yaml >}}
 apiVersion: authentication.istio.io/v1alpha1